Student Services

 Library

-The Faith and John Meem Library at St. John’s College exists to support the college’s educational mission by providing text materials, facilities, equipment, and academic library services to the college community.
+The Faith and John Meem Library at St. John’s College exists to support the college’s educational mission by providing text materials, a quiet study space, and academic library services to the college community.

 The library houses more than 65,000 volumes and subscribes to more than 70 magazines and newspapers, as well as providing access to interlibrary loan services and multiple scholarly online databases.
 The entire library is a designated quiet study area.
-Rooms 202 and 205 are seminar rooms reserved for writing assistants and student tutors, but they are also available for small group study when not in use.
+Rooms 202/203 and 205/206 are seminar rooms reserved for writing assistants and student tutors but are also available for small group study when not in scheduled use.

 Current scheduled library hours are posted each semester on the Meem Library website and on the library entrance doors.
 Maps and guides to the library are available at the circulation desk.
 Students are encouraged to ask library staff for any assistance they may need and to make suggestions regarding library services and materials.